Summer Research Opportunity Program (SROP)

 - Application fee waiver to apply to a Rackham Graduate School program

-Please read the eligibility requirements carefully, as they may differ from Summer Research Opportunity Programs at other member universities that participate in the Big Ten Academic Alliance SROP programs.
+Please read the eligibility requirements carefully, as they may differ from other Big Ten Academic Alliance SROP programs.
 Students from diverse backgrounds in the social sciences, physical or natural sciences, and engineering are encouraged to apply.

 - Be U.S. citizens, permanent residents, or non-U.S. citizens with DACA.

 - Have a minimum overall 3.0 GPA (on a 4.0 scale).

 - Be entering their junior or senior year in college (at a school other than the University of Michigan-Ann Arbor) and not be scheduled to graduate before December 2024.